Hanuman Jayanti is celebrated on the 15th day of the Shukla Paksha, during the month of Chaitra to commemorate the birth of Hanuman, the Vanara god.

 Hanuman Jayanti is an important festival of Hindus.
 Hanuman is the symbol of strength and energy.
 Hanuman is said to be able to assume any form at will, wield rocks, move mountains, dart through the air, seize the clouds and rival Garuda in swiftness of flight.
 He is worshipped as a deity with magical powers and the ability to conquer evil spirits.

-In South India, especially Tamil Nadu Hanumaan jayanthi is celebrated on the Margazhi month of Moola nakshathram.
-It is said that Hanumaan was born on the moola nakshathra in Marghazi month.
-Hanuman Jayanthi is celebrated for 41-days which starts on Chaitra Purnima and ends on the tenth day during Krishna Paksha in Vaishakha month.
+In South India, especially Tamil Nadu Hanumaan Jayanthi is celebrated on the Margazhi month of Moola Nakshatra.
+It is said that Hanuman was born on the moola nakshatra in Marghazi month.
+Hanuman Jayanthi is celebrated for 41-days which start on Chaitra Purnima and ends on the tenth day during Krishna Paksha in Vaishakha month.
 In Telangana and Andhra Pradesh devotees begin 41-days Deeksha on Chaitra Purnima and conclude it on Hanuman Jayanthi day.

 In Maharashtra, Hanuman Jayanti is celebrated on the full moon day (pūrnima) of the Hindu lunar month of Chaitra.
-In some almanacs the birthday of hanuman fals on the fourteenth day (chaturdashi) in the dark fortnight of the month of Ashvin while according to others it falls on the full moon day in the bright fortnight of Chaitra.
+In some almanacs, the birthday of Hanuman falls on the fourteenth day (Chaturdashi) in the dark fortnight of the month of Ashvin while according to others it falls on the full moon day in the bright fortnight of Chaitra.

 Devotes flock Hanuman temples from early morning, they apply tika and sindoor to their foreheads from Hanuman’s idol as Hanuman himself was of that color.
 They read Hanuman Chalisa, Bajrang Baan and offer prasad of laddoo, Aartis and mantra reciting are performed all the day long in various Hanuman temples dedicated to the lord.